Neuronal Attention Circuit (NAC) for Representation Learning: Impact Statement

 \section{Impact Statement}

-The work addresses the growing field of continuous-time attention and pioneers a biologically plausible mechanism.
+This work addresses the growing field of CT-Attention and pioneers a biologically inspired mechanism.
 It encourages research into sparse, adaptive networks that resemble natural wiring.
-From a societal perspective, it supports more robust AI in resource-limited settings, but it also raises ethical concerns when applied to areas such as surveillance or autonomous systems.
+From a societal perspective, it supports the development of more robust AI in resource-limited settings.
+Nevertheless, it also raises ethical concerns when applied to areas such as surveillance or autonomous systems.